 They probably will say that they are more passionate about a specific high-level language and not all of them.
 I don’t know this happens.
-Most famous examples are Python and Ruby, and if you show them some programs written in assembly, then will probably go hasta-la-vista.
+The most famous examples are Python and Ruby, and if you show them some programs written in assembly, then you will probably go hasta-la-vista.

 Image Source: mathworks.com

-What’s actually superb about many high-level languages is that they fall into hybrid category.
+What’s actually superb about many high-level languages is that they fall into the hybrid category.
 For example, python is extremely object-oriented, but at the same time, it also supports closures and first-class functions.
-Though it’s not as powerful as Scala, but it does have the capability of representing more or less stuff as that of a purely language.
+Though it’s not as powerful as Scala, it does have the capability of representing more or less stuff as that of a pure language.

 High-level languages are usually slow when compared to low-level languages.
-This is because high-level languages have a lot of abstractions and layers of code before they reach the hardware itself whereas since machine code is nearer, its actually fast to process and return the output.
-One piece of code in Python most likely gets translated in thousands of lines of machine words.
+This is because high-level languages have a lot of abstractions and layers of code before they reach the hardware itself, whereas since machine code is nearer, it’s actually fast to process and return the output.
+One piece of code in Python most likely gets translated into thousands of lines of machine words.

-Of course, high-level languages are at par where raw-performance is unnecessary, because you cannot develop as stable and large applications in low-level as in high-level.
+Of course, high-level languages are at par where raw-performance is unnecessary because you cannot develop as stable and large applications at low-level as in high-level.
 This is one thing worth remembering.

 What C Programming used?The Low-level/High-level Confusion

-Though C has lots of characteristics similar to that of Pascal Language, sometimes it is still considered as a low level language, reason being it supports operations of bits, pointers and direct access to memory.
-C actually is a high level language with the inclusive features of low level.
+Though C has lots of characteristics similar to that of Pascal Language, sometimes it is still considered a low-level language.
+It supports operations of bits, pointers, and direct access to memory.
+C actually is a high-level language with the inclusive features of low level.
 This is the main reason why programmers depend on C over anything for its unbeatable qualities.

-Assembly language, on the other hand is hardly portable.
-Though, trying to achieve portability is a big deal in case of low-level especially in the case of Java, which runs on a JVM i.e. a virtual machine.
+Assembly language, on the other hand, is hardly portable.
+Though, trying to achieve portability is a big deal in the case of low-level, especially in the case of Java, which runs on a JVM, i.e. a virtual machine.
 C or Assembly running in a VM will never have pure access to the hardware.

-Languages that are low level which allow full access of the hardware would actually be a poor choice to write projects.
+Languages that are low level, which allow full access to the hardware, would actually be a poor choice to write projects.